andre-mendes/andre-mendes.github.io/_harp/public/blog/2016/menu-hamburger-animation-to-X.md

 ## User Experience <3

 Hamburgers icons are pretty fixed on our minds nowadays.
-So why not give some more life and good expirience to it?
+So why not give some more life and good experience to it?

 To show the user that some thing can happen is very important, so we have to give enphasis in the actions.
 When you open a menu bar, for example, and the button